 I work as a writer, editor, facilitator, and writing instructor.

-In addition to writing work, I am one of the founding facilitators for Community Journalism 101, an inclusive journalism class for people facing barriers through SFU’s Vancity Office of Community Engagement, and I work as a contract facilitator for workshops on youth leadership, media literacy, narrative production, and social change.
+In addition to writing work, I am one of the founding facilitators for Community Journalism 101, an inclusive journalism class for people facing barriers through SFU’s Vancity Office of Community Engagement.
+I also work as a contract facilitator for workshops on youth leadership, media literacy, narrative production, and social change.
 From January 2014 to December 2016, I taught over 1,000 undergraduate students in UBC’s Creative Writing Program.

 I’m on the board of directors of the Hua Foundation, a non-profit whose mission is to engage Chinese youth with social and environmental justice work while building pride in shared heritage and cultural identity.